 In March 2019, along with dozens of Moms Clean Air Force members from more than 15 states, Arizona Supermom, Claudia Faudoa, testified at the only public hearing on the rollback of the Mercury and Air Toxics Standards in Washington, DC.
 Her poignant testimony was heard in Arizona and around the country on Public News Service, Arizona PBS, and other news outlets.

 The EPA is working to undermine these lifesaving standards that prevent toxic mercury from poisoning babies’ brains.
-Arizona Clean Air Moms have been a leader in the fight against the proposed rollback.
-In addition to speaking out publicly in opposition, they have met with Arizona elected officials both in state and in Washington, made calls to their representatives urging them to take action, sent letters, and collected petition signatures asking EPA to withdraw the proposal.
+Moms Clean Air Force Arizona has been a leader in the fight against the proposed rollback.
+In addition to speaking out publicly in opposition, Arizona moms have met with their elected officials both in state and in Washington, made calls to their representatives urging them to take action, sent letters, and collected petition signatures asking EPA to withdraw the proposal.

 Arizona Representative, Ruben Gallego, commits to fight the rollback of the Mercury and Air Toxics Standards.

-After meeting with Arizona Clean Air Moms in February 2019 in Washington, DC, AZ-7 Representative, Ruben Gallego, confirmed his commitment to fighting the proposed rollback of the Mercury and Air Toxics standards in a letter he sent to Moms Clean Air Force organizer, Columba Sainz.
+After meeting with Moms Clean Air Force Arizona in February 2019 in Washington, DC, AZ-7 Representative, Ruben Gallego, confirmed his commitment to fighting the proposed rollback of the Mercury and Air Toxics standards in a letter he sent to Moms Clean Air Force organizer, Columba Sainz.